Artisan Glass

 Finish

-Gold, Silver, Bronze
+Gold, Silver, French BrONZE

 Gold leaf is the richest and warmest of the three options, pairing naturally with unlacquered brass hardware and warm stone.
 Silver leaf reads cooler and more contemporary, at home with polished nickel and chrome fixtures.
-Brass leaf sits between the two — a middle tone that works equally well in warm and neutral palettes.
+French Brass leaf sits between the two — a middle tone that works equally well in warm and neutral palettes.
 In all three cases, the leaf is applied to the underside of the glass, meaning the depth of the material softens and enriches the metal tone before it reaches the eye.
 Not all combinations are available across all patterns — check the individual product pages for the options specific to each model.

 How to Care for an Artisan Glass Sink